United front in Hong Kong: Strategies

-The representative of the government of Mainland China in Hong Kong is the Liaison Office, with Hong Kong branch of Xinhua News Agency historically occupying this role.
+The representative of the government of mainland China in Hong Kong is the Liaison Office, with Hong Kong branch of Xinhua News Agency historically occupying this role.
 As the force that controls the China government, the CCP is the driving force that controls the office's affairs.

 The united front coordinates the nomination and campaigns in the Legislative Council (LegCo) and local elections.
 Sometimes part of the party is listed as "independents" and run for elections.
 An example is Regina Ip in the 2007 Hong Kong Island by-election.
-The front does not destroy democratic individuals (like Anson Chan), because the political cost of doing so is too high.
+In 2005, the front did not destroy democratic individuals (like Anson Chan), because the political cost of doing so was too high.
 It basically keeps the opposing parties divided so they are weak and non-threatening.
-In this case, the opposing enemy is Hong Kong's democratic party, because it represents the wishes of the people in a democratic society.
+In this case, the opposing enemy is Hong Kong's democratic party, because it represents the wishes of the pro-democracy camp.

-While the One country, two systems separate Hong Kong and Macau from Beijing rule, it attempts to swing voters away from the democratic parties to keep them weak.
-An example is The Democratic Alliance for the Betterment and Progress of Hong Kong, which was installed to target middle to lower class citizens in Hong Kong by gaining presence in the Hong Kong real estate market.
+While the one country, two systems separated Hong Kong and Macau from Beijing rule, it attempted to swing voters away from the democratic parties to keep them weak.
+An example is the Democratic Alliance for the Betterment and Progress of Hong Kong, which was installed to target middle to lower class citizens in Hong Kong by gaining presence in the Hong Kong real estate market.